Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

 I am the executor of my Uncle’s estate (he resided in Texas).
 He didn’t have his affairs in order.
 And I learned that although he has a will, the home sale must go through probate.
-I am the heir, but until the paperwork is finalized I can’t access any savings or checking accounts.
-Each time I travel to Texas I have to use my own funds and I prefer not to keep going back and forth.
+I am the heir, but until the paperwork is finalized, I can’t access any savings or checking accounts.
+Each time I travel to Texas, I have to use my own funds, and I prefer not to keep going back and forth.
 At the present time, I also have to use my own money for upkeep such as gardener and utilities.
-Handling an out of state real estate sale is a drain emotionally and financially.
-Do you have any suggestions as to the best way of handling an out of state sale?
+Handling an out-of-state real estate sale is a drain emotionally and financially.
+Do you have any suggestions as to the best way of handling an out-of-state sale?

 AG